 Abstract

-Beekeeping or apiculture is an essential agricultural activity that produces honey and beeswax, among others.
-It promotes basic pollination services for crop production.
-Introduction Of the many insect pests attacking honeybee colonies, probably the most critical ones in the bee colonies are presented in this review: Varroa destructor, Acarapis woodi and small wax moths.
-This will discuss behavior and impact on bee health and productivity.
-Beekeeping is susceptible to a good number of insect pests that will adversely affect health and productivity of the bee colony to a significant level.
-To counter this risk, chemical methods must be meshed with nonchemical approaches in integrated pest management (IPM), cultural practices and biological control.
+Apiculture is an intergral part of agricultural activity practiced to produces hive products such as honey and beeswax..
+The honeybees are the best pollinator which enhace crop productivity.
+Introduction of the many insect pests attacking honeybee colonies, probably the most critical ones in the bee colonies are presented in this review: The bees are susceptible to a number of insect pest’s types that will adversely affect the productivity of the bee colony to a significant level.
+Varroa destructor, Nosema ceranae, Nocema Apis, Acarapis woodi, small wax moths, Bee lice, Ants and Wax moth are the most economically important honeybee pest and disease types.
+To control pest and diseae different controlling mechanism are are used at different areas of the country.
+Nonchemical approaches in integrated pest management (IPM), traditional method and biological control are the prevention strategies.
 This overview forms the basis to realize the importance of pest management in bee husbandry practices, thus affecting the resilience and productivity of honeybee populations.